I think meditation has an air of mysteriousness tied to it. What is it? Why should I practice this regularly? Is there only one way to meditate?

 JM: Why do you practice meditation?

-LW: I practice meditation to calm my nerves, shift my negative thoughts, find forgiveness, and joy in the everyday, and see the goodness in people.
+LW: I practice meditation to calm my nerves, shift my negative thoughts, find forgiveness and joy every day, and see the goodness in people.

 JM: How has meditation supported you off the mat?

-LW: Meditation has helped my body heal when it has needed to, it has helped me be more present as a parent, it has improved my ability to reframe situations when I get overly negative, and it has helped me find the little moments of joy that happen every day and breathe them in.
+LW: Meditation has helped my body heal when it needs to.
+I am more present as a parent.
+My ability to reframe situations when I get overly negative has improved.
+It helps me find moments of joy that happen every day and breathe them in.
 It also allows me space for the unexpected.

 JM: What were some helpful meditation techniques you discovered?